franckalbinet/gis-training-jelsa/master-course/src/handling-crs.md

 ## Targeted skills
 By the end of this module, you will know how to:
-* identify the Coordinate Reference System of your GIS layer
+* identify the Coordinate Reference System (CRS) of your GIS layer
 * know the difference between the CRS of your project and your layers
 * change & persist CRS and map projection of a shapefile